harshadpandhare/Regular-Expression/README.md

 "# Regular-Expression"
-Regular Expression for US PINCODES
+Regular Expression for US PINCODES and
-Regular Expression for Various Skills
+Regular Expression for Various Skills and
 Regular Expression for Script